FLAGGING PROGRAM

 HARMFUL CYANOBACTERIA BLOOMS OCCUR WITH HIGH TEMPERATURES AND POLLUTION.
 Red flags will fly for the duration of the bloom.
 Exposure can cause skin rashes, irritation of the nose, eyes, and throat, gastrointestinal distress, dizziness, headaches, fever, and more serious liver damage and neurological conditions in humans.
 Cyanobacteria can also be fatal to pets.

 Each year, CRWA analyzes data collected through the Flagging Program to track the long-term health of the Charles River.
-In 2023, due to nearly 25 inches of rainfall, the greatest threats to safe recreation were CSOs and increased stormwater runoff.
+2024 was a particularly dry season with only approximately 16 inches of rainfall.
+Despite this below average amount of precipitation during the Flagging Program season, the greatest threats to safe recreation were CSOs and increased stormwater runoff.